 “Early on, I had loads of ideas, but I just lacked the confidence to act on them,” she said.

 “As soon as I turned 13, I got my first job at McDonalds, and I held two part-time jobs that equated to full-time hours all through high school.
 I’d sit in the evening and watch Dragon’s Den and Shark Tank religiously, keeping notes of all my ideas in my phone.
-But I lacked the self-belief to take the first step of turning my ideas into a real tangible thing.
+But, I lacked the self-belief to take the first step of turning my ideas into a real tangible thing.
 I believe ideas mean nothing unless they’re acted on, so this was a huge problem.
-It wasn’t until I had a healthy relationship with food that I had the confidence to begin acting on my ideas.
+It wasn’t until I had a healthy relationship with food that I had the confidence to begin acting on my ideas.”

 “When I finally found myself equipped with the confidence, I was in my second year at UBC.
 I launched my first business, selling vinyl and chalkboard wall decals for students/renters who couldn’t damage their walls.
 It was a pretty epic fail!
 But it turned out to be the biggest blessing as it gave me the golden nuggets of knowledge that made all the difference when I started SmartSweets.”

-Turning To Help
+Turning to Help

 “From the get-go, I knew I wasn’t going to get there alone.
 From day one, I openly accepted that I don’t know what I don’t know.
 I had never built a business, let alone a global empire trying to #KickSugar!
-I knew if I wanted to make it a success, I’d have to find people much smarter than me who wanted to support me in bringing my vision to life.
+I knew if I wanted to make it a success, I’d have to find people much smarter than me who wanted to support me in bringing my vision to life.”

 “I went on a spree through Google, emailing people locally in BC who I thought could help.
-One of those emails turned into me attending a two-day “How to launch a food biz” crash course where I met two mentors that proved instrumental early on.
+One of those emails turned into me attending a two-day “How to launch a food biz” crash course where I met two mentors who proved instrumental early on.
 I also looked for programs where I could immerse myself in an environment with other like-minded entrepreneurs.
-I stumbled upon “The Next Big Thing”, an accelerator program founded by HootSuite’s Ryan Holmes and applied on a whim thinking I didn’t stand a chance as it seemed to be tech focused.
-Surprisingly I was accepted!
+I stumbled upon The Next Big Thing, an accelerator program founded by HootSuite’s Ryan Holmes, and applied on a whim thinking I didn’t stand a chance as it seemed to be tech-focused.
+Surprisingly, I was accepted!
 It was a total game changer as it hooked me up with incredible people, resources, and a physical space where I was surrounded by other young entrepreneurs going through the same highs and lows I was.”

 Looking to the Future